-ENRP is based in Washington, D.C., near Executive Agencies, Congress & the Supreme Court, the World Bank, numerous think tanks, advocacy groups across the ideological spectrum, and non-profit service organizations focused on a wide array of issues & clients.
-Attend lectures, policy events, Congressional hearings, or Supreme Court cases on a host of environmental topics.
+ENRP is based in Washington, D.C., near Executive Agencies, Congress & the Supreme Court, the World Bank, numerous think tanks, advocacy groups across the ideological spectrum and non-profit service organizations focused on a wide array of issues and clients.
+Attend lectures, policy events, Congressional hearings or Supreme Court cases on a host of environmental topics.
 Explore alternative environmental careers through internships and build a professional network to support your career growth.

 ENRP meets students' practical needs with the option to attend full-time or part-time, and evening classes that accommodate working students.
-The incoming class size is small – between 12 and 20 – to facilitate close ties between faculty and students and create a sense of community among students.
+The incoming class size is small – between 12 and 20 – to facilitate close ties between faculty and students and create a sense of community.
 The admissions cycle is flexible.

 Beginning in Fall 2017, the ENRP Program will become part of GW’s Trachtenberg School of Public Policy & Public Administration.